hahassan7/focalJetAnalysis/README.md

   - The output of the macros is merged manually with hadd to a file named Merged.root within each pThard bin folder

 ## The rest of the macros are run locally to fill and plot histograms from the jet output
   - In folder jetOutput/ one finds example data sets with which the plotting macros can be tested.
+      - These are currently the jet analysis outputs from CSC merged into files where there is now 500k events in each file.
+No normalization has yet been done.

  ### Macros for plotting response matrices, JES, JER:
   - **JetPlottingMerged.C** runs the histogram filling, pT and E response matrix and , also two different eta bins.